 For years, I have despised turkey with the fury of a thousand octogenarians finding out that their newspapers are being replaced by Jersey Shore reruns.
 To me, turkey is typically dry, flavorless, and overcooked beyond repair.
 For 364 days a year this isn’t a problem.
-However, Thanksgiving turns society into lemmings once a year when it comes to protein and we all have to suffer through easy to fowl up main entreé.
+However, Thanksgiving turns society into lemmings once a year when it comes to protein, and we all have to suffer through an easy-to-fowl-up main entreé.

 Cooking the Bird w/ Stuffing Inside